-The Associate Degree Nursing Program is accredited by the Mississippi Board of Trustees of State Institutions of Higher Learning, 3825 Ridgewood Road, Jackson, Mississippi 39211.
-Telephone Number: 601-432-6493.
-The Associate Degree Nursing Program has Candidate Status with the National League for Nursing Accreditation Commission, Inc., 2243 Peachtree Road, Suite 850, Atlanta, Georgia, 30326.
-Telephone Number: 404-975-5000.
+The Associate Degree Nursing Program is accredited by the Mississippi Board of Trustees of State Institutions of Higher Learning, 3825 Ridgewood Road, Jackson, Mississippi 39211, Phone Number: 601-432-6493.
+The Associate Degree Nursing Program has Candidate Status with the Accreditation Commission for Education in Nursing Inc., formerly the National League for Nursing Accreditation Commission, Inc., 2243 Peachtree Road, Suite 850, Atlanta, Georgia, 30326, Phone Number: 404-975-5000.

-The Practical Nursing Program is accredited by the Mississippi Community College Board, 3825 Ridgewood Road, Jackson, Mississippi 39211.
-Telephone Number: 601432-6518.
+The Practical Nursing Program is accredited by the Mississippi Community College Board, 3825 Ridgewood Road, Jackson, Mississippi 39211, Phone Number: 601432-6518.